-5. Identification and estimation of the demand and pricing model second component is the orthogonality conditions between the unobserved cost disturbances ω{jt} 's and another vector of instruments.
+The joint estimation procedure of the demand and pricing model is similar to Petrin (2002).
+The parameters are estimated using the method of efficient generalized method of moments (GMM) which consists of three components.
+The first component is the orthogonality conditions between unobserved product characteristics ξ{jst} 's and a vector of instruments.
+The second component is the orthogonality conditions between the unobserved cost disturbances ω{jt} 's and another vector of instruments.
 The final component is a micro-moment that matches the model predicted and observed county level penetration of BEV models with fast charging in California and New York State.
 The goal of the micro-moment is to help identify the non-linear parameters on consumer preferences for fast charging networks (i.e. θ_1 and θ_2).
 The rest of this section describes those three components in detail.